huffyhenry/ltl24/README.md

 >
 > saves: **always** (type_id=15 **implies** (**next** type_id=10));

-The `halves` requirement means simply that the start of the second half must follow the start of the first.
+The `halves` requirement means simply that first and second half start events exist and the start of the second must follow the start of the first.

-Also in the project is the `f24sample.xml` file, which is an anonymized (names, dates and IDs altered, otherwise untouched) F24 coding of a recent football game (unfortunately I was denied permission from Opta to include the original file).
+Also in the project is the `f24sample.xml` file, which is an anonymized -- names, dates and IDs altered, otherwise untouched -- F24 coding of a recent football game (unfortunately I was denied permission from Opta to include the original file).
 The following sample session lets us determine if the file satisfies the two requirements: